 Following a breakdown in May of 2017, Andrew was diagnosed with a serious mental illness.
 At that point, he entered the broken mental health care and mental health legal system in Wisconsin.
 At the time of his breakdown, he was tased multiple times and nearly killed; “chemically restrained” with 400 mg of Ketamine (a/k/a angel dust–a recreational dose is .1-.3 mg); rejected admission (unlawfully) at three psychiatric hospitals; and ultimately thrown into an isolation cell at the County Detention Center—treatment known to have lifetime detrimental effects for the most sensitive among us.
 He spent time confined in a state-operated, lock-down mental institution, where he reported that he was subjected to inhumane treatment and unlawful restraints.
 Andrew’s complaints of inhumane treatment in June of 2017 were ignored.
 Just seven months later, State inspectors issued 48 citations to the facility following an investigation in response to the death of a patient/inmate.
 Following Andrew’s release, he was assigned to a County-appointed doctor who spent only a few minutes with him every few months (at most).
 He was involuntarily medicated with drugs that were not monitored and which were adjusted only once in a one-and-one-half year period.
 His complaints about debilitating side effects were ignored.
-Just a few weeks before his death, his family asked that they, along with Andrew, be allowed to select his doctor and monitor his treatment, telling the Court that the family, not the County and its taxpayers, should be responsible for this.
+Just a few weeks before his death, his family asked that they, along with Andrew, be allowed to select his doctor and pay for and monitor his treatment, telling the Court that the family, not the County and its taxpayers, should be responsible for this.
 That request was denied.
 Andrew was beaten down, hopeless and depressed as a result of this infringement on his civil liberties.

 We can and must do better than this.
 It is our hope that Andrew’s tragic passing will serve to raise awareness of the significant defects in how our government handles criminal cases involving people who use drugs and the mentally ill, as well as how involuntary civil commitments are handled.
 It is, literally, a matter of life and death.